A unique landscape and the only wetland of its kind on the continent;

 America's Everglades once covered almost 11,000 square miles of South Florida.
 Just a century ago, water flowed down the Kissimmee River into Lake Okeechobee, then south through the vast Everglades to Florida Bay, the ultimate destination of uninterrupted sheetflow.
 Because of efforts to drain the marshland for agriculture, development and flood control, the Everglades is today half the size it was a century ago.
 This "River of Grass" is a mosaic of sawgrass marshes, freshwater ponds, prairies and forested uplands that supports a rich plant and wildlife community.
 Renowned for its wading birds and wildlife, the Everglades is home to dozens of federally threatened and endangered species, including the Florida panther, American crocodile, snail kite and wood stork.
 The mix of salt and fresh water makes it the only place on Earth where alligators and crocodiles exist side by side.

 Recognizing that a healthy ecosystem is vital to a healthy economy, the South Florida Water Management District – working with our local, state and federal partners – is committed to restoring, revitalizing and protecting this national treasure.
-A number of initiatives and construction projects are under way through a three-part strategy for restoring the Everglades, and significant progress has been made in many areas.
+A number of initiatives and construction projects are underway to restore the Everglades, and significant progress has been made in many areas.

 In October 2011, the intergovernmental South Florida Ecosystem Restoration Task Force endorsed a state-federal initiative to speed up planning for key restoration projects in the heart of America's Everglades.